 There was no apology given for the poor treatment and false accusations that took place in that one hour.
 It almost felt like they could do whatever they wanted to do and get away with it, because they were the official authorities, with power vested by the state.

 Aftermath: Reflecting About What Happened

 After the encounter, I was bumped out.
 My first day (and first time) in the States, and I was on the receiving end of poor, condescending treatment.
-I was not even at my destination yet (it was a stopover), and I had sat through a long 8.5 hour flight prior to that.
+I was not even at my destination yet (it was a stopover), and I had sat through a long eight and a half hour flight prior to that.
 It was definitely not a pleasant situation to be in.

 As I hung out at a cafe while waiting for my next flight, I thought over the encounter and tried to make sense of it.
 I realized that my biggest discomfort with what happened was:

 - There was an imbalance of power.
 As the immigration authorities, they had the power to deny me entry, at their discretion.
 I had no say in the matter.

 - The power was abused with the repeated threats, false accusations and poor mannered treatment.
 It didn’t matter what I said or did; it was disregarded.
 They only wanted to hear me “confess” to X, when the problem was I did not even do X.

 - My rights as an individual was not respected.
 They were looking into my private possessions without permission, i.e. my mobile phone, my private messages, and my personal documents.
 They also searched my luggage, handbags, laptop bag, and wallet without permission.

 - There was no objective fulcrum I could rely on.
 The encounter was entirely subjective.
 It was their insistence against my words.
 Even objective facts like my proof of my business registration (which is based in Singapore) and my departure flight (88 days from my point of entry) were disregarded.
 Nothing I said mattered to them.